 Gullah Heritage Trail Tour on Hilton Head Island

 Fourth- and fifth-generation Gullah guides bring to life the history of West African slaves brought to the Sea Islands to work on cotton and rice plantations and their freed descendants who survived for generations in virtual isolation by adapting their ancestors' simple lifestyle.
 During the two-hour bus tour, you'll drive through Gullah family compounds and make stops at several historic sites, including Mitchelville, the first freedman village in the US.
+This tour is currently unavailable due to COVID-19.

 Sallie Ann Robinson Gullah Tour on Daufuskie

-Take a golf cart tour of Daufuskie Island with renowned Gullah chef Sallie Ann Robinson, a native islander who was one of the schoolchildren taught by famed author Pat Conroy and featured in his best-selling book, "The Water is Wide."
+Take a bus tour of Daufuskie Island with renowned Gullah chef Sallie Ann Robinson, a native islander who was one of the schoolchildren taught by famed author Pat Conroy and featured in his best-selling book, "The Water is Wide."
 Accessible only by ferry, the island is home to a dozen historic landmarks, including Mary Fields Elementary School where Conroy taught in the 1960s.
 For a more immersive experience, you can stay with Robinson at the restored Frances Jones House, an authentic "oyster house" built in 1865.

 The Penn Center on St. Helena Island